 We’re looking at an incredibly stacked year for gaming in 2017.
 Resident Evil 7: Biohazard will be the first of the big games to drop.
 The horror-survival game looks incredible!
 Presented in the finest format available; the 4K resolution is truly awe-inspiring.
-The long gameplay demo release at this past years E3 conference showed an improved stunning environment.
+The long gameplay demo release at this past year’s E3 conference showed an improved stunning environment.
 From the eerie rooms and hallways, the life-like look of the weapons, even down to the unbelievable effects of the wounds on the body and the blood.

 Some of the new features include puzzle solving and healing ingredients, like herbs.
 The healing herbs are a huge benefit to the constant chaos and damage you’re sure to encounter throughout the game.
-The interesting new thing I believe is the puzzle solving.
+The interesting new thing I believe is puzzle solving.
 I mean think about it, imagine trying to deal with a puzzle of some kind and being attacked in waves by monsters and infected people.
-That battle of focus will undoubtedly by challenged to epic proportions while trying to solve a puzzle.
+That battle of focus will undoubtedly be challenged to epic proportions while trying to solve a puzzle.
 It sounds so stressful…I can’t wait!

 We’re coming down to the end now; Under 2 weeks until the release date.
 This early contender for GOTY (Game of The Year) should delight fans as the past 10 have.
 The new improvements with gameplay, design, and format, set this game up to be played day after day.
-For all the gamers of the world, prepare yourself for this game.
+For all the gamers of the world, prepare yourself for Resident Evil 7.
 It’s one not to be missed or delayed in playing.
 Don’t let your friends tell you how good it is, go experience it first.
 Check it out on January 24, January 26th in Japan.

 Things weren’t off to the best start with some of the first cards we saw being added with One Night in Karazhan, but the full list is now available and we can make some definitive statements on what we can expect in Hearthstone‘s near future.
 Hearthstone Let’s see if this update saved its best for last and how it will shape the game.